-These days, it seems everywhere I go, I see fresh, new mommies.
+These days it seems that everywhere I go, I see fresh new mommies.
 I see them at Costco, at the mall, walking on the trails near my house.
 They remind me so much of my past self and my past babies.
-I want to talk to them and tell them what I’ve learned, but the creepiness factor and the realization that I’m about to be late for something always stops me.
+I want to talk to them and tell them what I’ve learned, but the creepiness factor (and the realization that I’m about to be late for something) always stops me.
 Well, creepiness be damned today, friends!
 I’m going to talk now.
 I want to tell you stuff I’ve learned along the way and the things I wish someone had told me about all those years ago.
 Would it have changed the way I parented, made any difference at all?
 Who knows.
 But humor a tired old woman, okay?

 Here are my 10 best pieces of parenting advice:

 2. When your kids start school, get to know their teachers.
 Start with preschool, and don’t ever stop.
-Get to know the people who are with your kids for the day.
-These people work hard, oftentimes for meager wages and iffy benefits, because they LOVE what they do.
+Get to know the people who are with your kids every day.
+These people work hard, often for meager wages and iffy benefits, because they LOVE what they do.
 Stop in and say hello.
 If you have time, offer to help.
-If you don’t have time, be sure to keep the lines of communication open and don’t be shy…let them know when your child tells you something wonderful that happened at school.
-Teachers hear a lot about what makes parents mad…let them know what makes you happy, too.
+If you don’t have time, be sure to keep the lines of communication open and don’t be shy.
+Let them know when your child tells you something wonderful that happened at school.
+Teachers hear a lot about what makes parents mad; let them know what makes you happy, too.
 Keep an open mind when dealing with the teachers, and try to keep a level head.
 It’s scary, sending your kid off into the wilds of school.
-Their teachers know that..most of them are parents, too.
+Their teachers know that; most of them are parents, too.
 As your kids get to junior high and beyond, the opportunities to meet their teachers become less convenient and take a little more work.
 But they are there, and guess what?
 They still love what they do.
 And, for the most part, they’d be happy to meet you.

-3. Get to know other kids.
-And their parents.
+3. Get to know other kids–and their parents.
 This one is easy when they’re little.
 As they get bigger, not so much.
 You have to work at it.
 My kids have had some of the same friends for YEARS.
 I have wiped some of their butts, these boys who are now over six feet tall and boom out “YO, JENNY” as they walk in my front door.
 But some of these kids, I don’t know from Adam.
 I have no idea who they are, who their parents are, what they’re like or even where they live.
-It’s taken me a while but I am now comfortable with finding out more.
-Now?
-I will call a parent I’ve never met, just to introduce myself.
-It’s hard but I think it’s necessary.
-It takes a village, people, and sometimes you have to be the one to round up the villagers.
+It’s taken me a while, but I am now comfortable with finding out more.
+Now I will call a parent I’ve never met, just to introduce myself.
+It’s hard, but I think it’s necessary.
+It takes a village, and sometimes you have to be the one to round up the villagers.

 5. Starting now, be aware of what you’re feeding them.
-I’m not saying you should go buy a share in an organic farm.
-But there are a lot of scary things in food today.
+I’m not saying you should go buy shares in an organic farm, but there are a lot of scary things in food today.
 Do you hear judgment in my voice?
 No, you do not.
-I have the number for Costco Pizza on speed dial, we get slushies from Super America and I love me some Twizzlers.
-But read labels, people.
+I have the number for Costco Pizza on speed dial, we get slushies from Super America, and I love me some Twizzlers.
+But read the labels, people.
 Do a little bit of research about additives and preservatives and artificial sweeteners and nitrites and hydrogenated oils and CORN and everything else.
-It’s overwhelming, but try to do a little bit.
+It’s overwhelming, but try to do at least a little bit.
 Feeding your kids things that aren’t processed and full of chemicals takes a little getting used to, and it can be a little more expensive, but it can be done.
-Believe me..if my broke, busy ass can do it, anyone can.
+Believe me-if my broke, busy ass can do it, anyone can.
 Lifelong eating habits begin NOW, when your kids are little and they still think you are smart.
-If you can make sure most of those habits are healthy ones, that’s a win, mommy.
-Please note, I said most.
+If you can make sure most of those habits are healthy ones, that’s a win, Mommy.
+(Please note, I said most.
 There are enough Flaming Hot Cheetos in the cushions of my living room couch to feed a small country.
-Choose your battles, right?
+Choose your battles, right?)

-7. Spend some absolutely free time with your kids.
-At least once a week.
-Preferably?
-Once a day.
+7. Spend some free time with your kids.
+At least once a week, but preferably once a day.
 We schedule our kids to death.
 They have swimming and soccer and baseball and t-ball and Girl Scouts and Boy Scouts and Hebrew and Confirmation and Interpretive Dance and karate and basketball and EVERYTHING ELSE.
 And it only gets crazier, trust me.
-My giant OfficeMax calendar (yep, it’s a paper one…I’m old school) has not only my crammed itinerary on it but the schedules of four teens and their jobs, sports and appointments.
-So now, while you can, do it.
-Try to find some time when there is nothing scheduled for either one of you.
-Time where you can just chill with your kid(s) and talk or watch clouds or match socks or observe your dog twitching in his sleep.
+My giant OfficeMax calendar (yep, it’s a paper one…I’m old school) has not only my crammed itinerary on it, but also the schedules of four teens and their jobs, sports and appointments.
+So now, while you still can, do this: Try to find some time when there is nothing scheduled for either one of you.
+Time when you can just chill with your kid(s) and talk or watch clouds or match socks or observe your dog twitching in his sleep.
 Time where the two of you can connect.
-Time where you’re not worried about whether or not they have the right uniform with them or if it was your turn to provide snack.
+Time when you’re not worried about whether or not they have the right uniform with them or if it was your turn to provide snack.
 Clean and pure mommy/kid time.
 They crave this.
 You need this.

 I’ll never forget the exact moment I decided to laugh at motherhood: the aforementioned screaming baby-shaped being (my firstborn) was about 3 weeks old.
 I was changing his diaper and he, of course, was wailing away.
 Suddenly, a magnificent arc of urine shot forth from his teeny nethers and splash-landed in his eyes.
 He peed on his eyeballs, people.
 I had a split second there where I could have gone the serious route: I could have made a panicked call to the pediatrician’s office or the poison control center to find out exactly when my precious boy would be rendered blind from his corrosive urine…or I could laugh.
 I LAUGHED.
 Because there was my now-quiet angel, blinking in bewilderment with droplets of tinkle flicking from his eyelashes.
 I wiped his eyes with a cloth, kissed him and finished diapering him.
 And I felt better.
 Choose laughs; always choose the laughs.

 9. Take it easy on yourself.
 For real.
 Don’t beat yourself up if you have a crappy day (or week, or month) as a mom.
-I thought there was so much pressure to be The Perfect Mommy back in my day, but holy crap…you fresh young mommies have it coming at you from all directions: Pinterest, Facebook, a plethora of Mommy Blogs and celebrity mommies who have perfect bodies, perfect homes and loads of perfect parenting advice.
-Please know this, ladies: there is no such thing as The Perfect Mommy.
+I thought there was so much pressure to be The Perfect Mommy back in my day, but holy crap!
+You fresh young mommies have it coming at you from all directions: Pinterest, Facebook, a plethora of Mommy Blogs, and celebrity mommies who have perfect bodies, perfect homes and loads of perfect parenting advice.
+Please know this, ladies: There is no such thing as The Perfect Mommy.
 She is an urban legend created by some evil marketing genius.
-So what if you whip your hair back into a ponytail several times a week and say “fuck this shit” every once in a while and you decided to let your kids watch Disney channel for an hour while you DID ABSOLUTELY NOTHING other than eat some chips and emptied the dishwasher?
-The world will continue spinning on its axis, your kids will be okay and hey, the dishwasher is emptied.
+So what if you whip your hair back into a ponytail several times a week, say “fuck this shit” every once in a while, or decided to let your kids watch Disney channel for an hour while you DID ABSOLUTELY NOTHING other than eat some chips and emptied the dishwasher?
+The world will continue spinning on its axis, your kids will be okay, and hey, the dishwasher is emptied.
 Sounds pretty perfect to me.

 10. Be prepared to let go of dreams, hopes and expectations.
 Be ready to replace them with different dreams, hopes and expectations.
 It threw me for a total loop when I discovered that one of my kids had a hard time reading.
-Me, a voracious reader since I was four…my three older kids followed suit.
-Picked up books and just took off.
+Me, a voracious reader since I was four, and with my three older kids following suit.
+They picked up books and just took off.
 Same with spelling.
-Never once had to help them with spelling words, they just knew.
+I never once had to help them with spelling words, they just knew.
 When my sweet, youngest baby began school, it became apparent that he’d be different.
-And I’ll be honest with you…it baffled me.
+And I’ll be honest with you-it baffled me.
 I didn’t know how to handle it.
 So for a while, I didn’t.
 I figured that it would work itself out, this reading thing.
 Guess what?
 It didn’t.
 He needed help.
 I had to accept that.

-I remember reading a fact once, something about how the chances of egg meeting sperm, about zygote becoming embryo, embryo becoming fetus and fetus becoming baby are slim.
+I remember reading a fact once, something about how the chances of egg meeting sperm, about zygote becoming embryo, embryo becoming fetus, and fetus becoming baby are slim.
 Something like only a 10% chance of getting, and staying, pregnant each cycle.
-Having kids, whether you make them yourself or adopt or find yourself inheriting them through marriage, it’s a miracle.
+Having kids, whether you make them yourself, adopt them, or find yourself inheriting them through marriage- it’s a miracle.
 A blessed, everyday miracle.
 I consider my children to be my masterpieces, the best things I’ve done with my life.
 Would I go back and do some of my parenting differently?
 Yes, of course I would.
-I’d also go back to my size 4 self and tell her “DON’T START EATING YOUR FEELINGS!”.
+I’d also go back to my size 4 self and tell her “DON’T START EATING YOUR FEELINGS!”
 It is what it is.
 There are no do-overs.

 There is only today.
-And this worn out, frazzled old mom hopes that YOU have a great one.
-Remember this one thing: You are a good mom.
+And this worn-out, frazzled old mom hopes that YOU have a great one.
+Just remember this one thing: You are a good mom.
 You’ll make mistakes and you will second-guess yourself sometimes, but you ARE a good mom.
 And nobody can take that away from you.